Wajahat Ali

 His most recently released work was Go Back to Where You Came From: And Other Helpful Recommendations on How to Become American on January 25th, 2022.

-Will there be any more books by Wajahat Ali?
+Are there upcoming new books by Wajahat Ali?

 Wajahat Ali does not have any upcoming books with a set publication date within the next few months at this time.